 Hamilton Veterinary Clinic (HVC) is dedicated to helping your pet live a long, happy and healthy life.
 Dental health is essential to your furry friends wellbeing.

 Our long term goal for your pet is for them to retain all their teeth in healthy condition for their entire life.
-Initially the aim is to prevent plaque from sticking to teeth in the first place.
+Initially the aim is to prevent plaque from sticking to teeth.
 Plaque contains bacteria which, if left on the teeth will cause inflammation and infection in the gum and periodontal tissues.
 Eventually the infection will find its way into the blood stream and then into essential organs like the heart and kidneys.
 The teeth will also be compromised and will either fall out or have to be taken out during dental procedures.

 The most effective methods for preventing plaque on teeth are:

-It is important for you to recognise the signs and symptoms of dental problems, which include:
+It is important to recognise the signs and symptoms of dental problems, which include:

 Should your pet already have plaque on their teeth our veterinarians and experienced veterinary nurses will grade the disease in your pet’s mouth from grade 1 to grade 4 depending on the severity of the disease.

 Grade 1: Early build up of plaque and tartar with minimal gum changes